 Our current objectives are:

-More (and faster) trains between Waterloo and Yeovil Junction: Two trains per hour throughout the day.
+More (and faster) trains between Waterloo and Yeovil Junction: Capacity for two trains per hour throughout the day.
+This can be achieved with a short section of additional double track east of Tisbury.
 The current fastest time from London to Yeovil is 2hr13min – the target should be 2 hours with existing stock.

 Longer Trains: Many of the services west of Salisbury are 3 cars only, resulting in overcrowding and unpleasant travelling conditions.
 We are lobbying for all trains to be at least 5 cars, especially in the summer timetable.

 Replacement of the current class 158 and 159 diesel units.
-Whilst reliability of these 30-year units has historically been good, their maximum speed of only 90mph makes them the slowest main line trains on the UK network.
+Reliability of these 30-year-old units is now very poor despite recent engine overhauls.
+Their maximum speed of only 90mph makes them the slowest main line trains on the UK network.
 New trains need to be longer than the current 2 or 3 cars.
-Their reliability is decreasing with age and use.
-We wish to see passenger use of the front doors on the leading carriage.
+We also wish to see passenger use of the front doors on the leading carriage.

 Later evening trains from Waterloo to SERUG stations: The last through train from Waterloo to stations west of Yeovil leaves at 20.20 and includes an 18-minute wait (for no apparent reason) at Salisbury.